MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 To add apps to your app, add them using their AUMID.
 You can use [the AUMIDs of in-box HoloLens apps](hololens-kiosk-reference.md#hololens-aumids).

 2. Apply kiosk configuration on HoloLens
-Once the Kiosk is Assigned to a group, confirm it&#39;s deployment status.
-In Intune, while you&#39;re viewing the device configuration select **Device status** to view the deployment.
-Once the profile is assigned you&#39;ll be able to see the devices that will receive the profile.
-If you don&#39;t see the devices expected, ensure that your kiosk is properly assigned.
+Once the Kiosk is Assigned to a group, confirm it's deployment status.
+In Intune, while you're viewing the device configuration select **Device status** to view the deployment.
+Once the profile is assigned you'll be able to see the devices that will receive the profile.
+If you don't see the devices expected, ensure that your kiosk is properly assigned.

+> [!TIP]
+> If you are planning on using a user or user group to assign the kiosk profile, then consider the account that will enroll the device.

-1. Experience kiosk mode on HoloLens when user signs in To validate the kiosk is assigned, it&#39;s time to sign into the device with a user to experience the kiosk.
+3. Experience kiosk mode on HoloLens when user signs in To validate the kiosk is assigned, it's time to sign into the device with a user to experience the kiosk.
 Be aware that unlocking the device and signing in are different and a fresh sign-in is required, users can sign out from the start menu.
 Once a user who is receiving the kiosk profile signs into the device they should be presented with the UI experience that you have configured.

-If you do not see the kiosk experience then check your MDM for it&#39;s deployment status and sync the device as needed, or review the XML file (if used) and ensure that the profiles are properly associated with the correct user, user group, or user type.
+If you do not see the kiosk experience then [check your MDM for it's assignment and deployment status](/intune/configuration/device-profile-monitor) and sync the device as needed, or review the XML file (if used) and ensure that the profiles are properly associated with the correct user, user group, or user type.

 4. Remove kiosk configuration from HoloLens (if needed)